"Self-absorption in all its forms kills empathy, let alone compassion."

 Narcissist Declarations

-- My needs are more important than theirs.
+- My needs matter more right now.

 - I deserve special treatment.